Discovering geology

 The carbon story

-The carbon cycle describes the process in which carbon atoms continually travel from the atmosphere to the Earth, where they get stored in rocks, oceans and organisms, and then released back into the atmosphere.
+The carbon cycle describes the process in which carbon atoms continually travel from the atmosphere into the Earth, then released back into the atmosphere.

 The greenhouse effect

-Burning fossil fuels puts more carbon dioxide into our atmosphere, which acts as an insulating blanket around the Earth, trapping more of the Sun’s heat.
+Gases in the Earth’s atmosphere act as an insulating blanket around the planet, trapping more of the Sun’s heat.

 What causes the Earth’s climate to change?

-Geological records demonstrate that there have been a number of large variations in Earth’s climate.
+Geological records demonstrate that there have been a number of large variations in Earth’s climate in the past.

 Earth hazards